awsdocs/aws-doc-sdk-examples/getting_started_scenarios/ecr_scenario/SPECIFICATION.md

 --------------------------------------------------------------------------------
 4. Retrieve an ECR authorization token.

+You need an authorization token to securely access and interact with the Amazon ECR registry.
-The `getAuthorizationToken` operation of the `EcrAsyncClient` is crucial for securely accessing and interacting with an Amazon ECR repository.
+The `getAuthorizationToken` method of the `EcrAsyncClient` is responsible for securely accessing and interacting with an Amazon ECR repository.
 This operation is responsible for obtaining a valid authorization token, which is required to authenticate your requests to the ECR service.

 Without a valid authorization token, you would not be able to perform any operations on the ECR repository, such as pushing, pulling, or managing your Docker images.

 Enter 'c' followed by <ENTER> to continue: c
 Continuing with the program...

 The token was successfully retrieved.

 Enter 'c' followed by <ENTER> to continue: c